 The United States Agency for International Development has been the principal US government agency extending foreign assistance since 1961.
 In Asia, USAID programs address many problems that cross national boundaries, such as human and wildlife trafficking, HIV/AIDS and infectious diseases, global climate change, natural resources conservation, food security, trade, and political and economic conflict.
 For more information, visit www.usaid.gov.

-The Australian Government affords high priority to supporting the CTI-CFF in recognition of its significant biodiversity values, the reliance of the region on coastal and marine ecosystems for livelihoods and food security, and the connectivity between Australian and neighboring marine ecosystems.
-The Department of Sustainability, Environment, Water, Population and Communities leads Australian engagement in close consultation with other agencies, including AusAID.
+The Australian Government affords high priority to supporting the CTI-CFF in recognition of its significant biodiversity values, the reliance of the region on coastal and marine ecosystems for livelihoods and food security, and the connectivity between Australian and neighbouring marine ecosystems.
+The Department of the Environment leads Australian engagement in close consultation with other agencies, including the Department of Foreign Affairs and Trade...

 The Asian Development Bank (ADB) is a regional development bank established to facilitate economic development of countries in Asia.
 ADB now has 67 member countries: 48 from within Asia and the Pacific and 19 from outside the region.